Technigo/js-project-movies/README.md

 [Cathi](https://github.com/violacathrine) & [Linda](https://github.com/LindaSchonfeldt)

-**Note**: _ScreamFlix is a personal project and is not affiliated with any commercial streaming service._
+**Note**: _ScreamFlix is a personal project and is not affiliated with any commercial streaming services._